 Entering Averages and Handicap

-Any bowler entering DIGLIT must have established a ten-pin average acceptable to USBC.
+Any bowler entering DIGLIT must have established a ten-pin average acceptable to USBC or be eligible under moral support.
 The following rules shall be used to determine the entering average:

 - Non-USBC certified bowlers shall use a minimum average of 130 and shall be required to submit all league averages and tournament scores for possible average adjustment.